-Do you have to get your wisdom teeth removed?
+Wisdom teeth surgery is common these days to get wisdom teeth pulled.
+But is it really necessary?
 If you are skeptical of this common practice, let’s see what the research studies have to say.

 What are wisdom teeth and why do they usually get removed?